The Ugly Truth About Love

 In fact, that is the main reason why we were attracted to each other and felt "instant chemistry" on our first date.

-She was the one that started fires to make herself feel important when she'd get my attention, and I put out those fires because it made me feel important.
+She was the one that started fires to get my attention and make her feel important, and I put out those fires because it made me feel important.
 Our dysfunction fed off each other and gave us emotional highs.
+That dopamine hit.

 Now, to be clear, that isn't the definition of a bad relationship; it is the exact definition of a TOXIC relationship.